Keep Your Pets Calm this Summer

 Desensitize Him.
 This is something you can do before the Canada Day or 4th of July festivities.
 By making excess noise before the fireworks start or throughout the day will allow your pet to become use to unusually loud noises and will lead to a calmer pet when it comes time to celebrate.
 However, some cats are anxious by nature so this won’t work for all pet personalities.

 Find a Happy Place.
 Most pets have a happy place they like to go when they want a good nap or to reflect on the day.
 Use this spot when you notice your pet becoming stressed out by the noise.
-For my dog, it’s snuggled on the bed between a pillow and his favorite teddy bear.
-For other pets it could be his crate, the space behind the couch or underneath a blanket.
+This could be in his bed or cat cave, the space behind the couch or underneath a blanket.
 However, for most pets, their happy place is being right next to you.

 Be Understanding.
 It’s important to remember that your pet is acting out of fear.
 So if your pet makes a mess or is a bit destructive don’t scold him or yell.
 Your pet is afraid and is finding a way to express this fear or even to escape it.
-For this reason, it’s important not to tie him up outside or constrain him in any way that will lead to injury if he tries to escape.
-Keep your pet’s collar on so that if he does manage to get away you can still track him down.
+Keep your pet’s collar on so that if he does manage to get away, you can still track him down.
 Our pets are like family so while we’re having fun, our pets should be too!